 You can compare it to an app on your phone.
 With a phone, you can make calls and send text messages, but thanks to applications you can use your phone for example as a game console, or for social media as well.
 It works the same way with a self-hosted WordPress website and plugins.

-You can use plugins to improve your site’s speed, to improve the SEO of your site, to add an Insta or Pinterest feed to your site, to insert affiliate links, and much, much more!
+You can use plugins to improve your site’s speed, improve the SEO of your site, add an Insta or Pinterest feed to your site, insert affiliate links, and much, much more!

 Unfortunately, with a WordPress.com website, you don’t have access to these plugins.
 Unless you opt for the €25/month plan, and if you’re okay to pay for your blog anyway, you might as well go for self-hosted incl. absolute freedom to design your blog the way you desire.

 Please read my blog post about WordPress plugins if you like to learn more on this topic.
-In this post, I’ll explain all about plugins plus I’ll show you the 15 best and most essential plugins I recommend to every blogger!
+In this post, I’ll explain all about plugins plus I’ll show you the most essential plugins I recommend to every blogger!

 When you go for a WordPress.com website, the features are already taken care of for you.
 You won’t need to worry about spam comments or making backups, for instance, because WordPress.com does this for you automatically.

 Pretty nice, but at the same also a pity if you need a feature later on, which is not included in this software and you don’t have the option to install it yourself. 🙁

 4. Earn money with your blog

 On a WordPress.com website, advertisements and banners are being placed by WordPress automatically.
 And the fun part is that you don’t earn a dime on these ads that are placed on YOUR blog yourself.
 It’s how WordPress earns your free website back.